jo/microcouch-js/README.md

 Focus is on a small set of functionality:
 * replication
-* get/save single doc
-* get/save in bulk
+* get/save single docs and in bulk
-* get by id range
+* get by id range (like allDocs)
 * changes feed
-* no map reduce
+* no map/reduce
-* attachments
+* attachment support
 * indexeddb only
-* modern browsers only (also no node support)
+* modern browsers (also no node support)
+* modern web standards
+* embrace es6
+* as few dependencies as possible

 ## State of Work